 It did the job – the idiot quickly moved over and I was able to overtake him safely.
 As I passing him, I saw him – another young kid (probably in Form 1 or 2) – no helmets, wearing a simple T-shirt and short pants, flip-flops.
 He looked back at me, looking rather annoyed that his weaving in and out on public roads has been short-lived.

 After I overtook him, I noticed him speeding up to catch up with me (being in the vicinity of Kampung Medan, I was expecting for a gang fight on the street).
 He overtook me and sped up and then continued with the weaving in and out of the two lanes.
 But because he was a bit far from my car (and thus no risk of an accident), I decided to let go this idiot to continue with his folly, postponing the “inevitable” for another day.

 Now, let’s come back to the statistics of the recent Ops Sikap 24 – the police say that 62% of the fatalities are motorcyclists and there are more fatal accidents on federal roads (the vicinity of Kampung Medan counts as a federal road) than on highways.
 So, who is to be blamed?

-Seeing idiots on motorcycle without helmet is nothing new especially when it comes to lawless areas like Kampung Medan.
+Seeing idiots on a motorcycle without a helmet is nothing new especially when it comes to lawless areas like Kampung Medan.
 But the question is what the authorities are doing about it?
-I am very certain that if the authorities launches a major operation in this area and nab a couple or two idiots by their neck and confiscate their motorcycles for good, there will be more idiots ending up “seeing the light” and will start wearing helmets and hopefully abide to traffic rules.
+I am very certain that if the authorities launch a major operation in this area and nab a couple or two idiots by their neck and confiscate their motorcycles for good, there will be more idiots ending up “seeing the light” and will start wearing helmets and hopefully abide by traffic rules.

 I say enough of empty talks…it is high time to take out the thick cane.
-Otherwise, one need to admit that the authorities is also contributing to the statistics.
+Otherwise, one needs to admit that the authorities is also contributing to the statistics.